 The following suggestions include both natural and chemical treatments:

-- Among chemical alternatives is Thymol.
+- Among chemical alternatives is Thymol, a thyme derivative.
 Embry suggests Miteaway for use in summer months and Apiguard for use during winter months.
 Since Thymol is a thyme derivative, I decided to also try a planting a “fence” of thyme around my hives.
 Thyme blooms heavily in the summer, and the bees love it, so it was worth a shot!

 Integrated pest management (IPM) is the practice of controlling honey bee pests with the minimal use of chemicals.

-- Detecting Varroa Mites through the use of Drone Comb.
+- Detecting Varroa Mites through Drone Comb.
 Bee suppliers sell a special “drone” foundation that has larger hexagons imprinted in the sheet.
 The bees will only build drone comb on these sheets.
-That’s useful, because Varroa mites prefer drone brood over worker brood.
+That’s useful because Varroa mites prefer drone brood over worker brood.